 We begin preparing female students for pointe work advanced prep level which is most commonly around age 12 (with at least 4 years of prior ballet study of at least two classes/week).
 By this time the student is physically ready for the demands of pointe.
 Proper alignment of all parts of the body are required, as well as a high level of muscle strength, especially in the legs, abdomen, and back.
 Also considered is the student's mental capacity.
 Each student must be able to focus clearly on complicated or difficult tasks and a certain amount of trust in the teacher is also required.
-Students in pointe must attend at least three ballet classes per week.
+Students in pointe must pass an evaluation for pointe readiness, and attend at least three ballet classes per week.

 My child took years of ballet at another school, why was she/he placed in a lower level at AAD?

 We always asses students with prior training before deciding on final class placement.
 Many times we place students in a lower level so we can work with them to correct misalignment or other problems in the basics.
 It is difficult to correct basics in a higher level, so working with a new student who needs attention in alignment, use of turn out or other basic skills is easier to achieve when the exercises are simpler --then the student can concentrate on the work that needs to be done and excel.
 We find that most students who can learn concepts and apply corrections, can correct and strengthen weaknesses and then, having done so, can move through our syllabus at a quicker pace.

 What makes a dancer?